Dublin City Council to Borrow €36.5 Million to Fund Affordable Homes at O'Devaney Gardens

 Key Developments

 Dublin City Council announced on Tuesday that it plans to borrow €36.5 million to fund additional affordable purchase homes at O'Devaney Gardens, ensuring the units will not be sold on the private market.
 The move is designed to increase the supply of genuinely affordable homes in the capital and to prevent the units from being absorbed into the private rental or sale market at higher prices.
+The Local Authority Affordable Purchase Scheme, under which such homes are provided at below-market prices, has been a central plank of the government's housing strategy.

-The announcement comes amid ongoing concerns about the housing crisis in Dublin, where supply constraints and strong population growth continue to drive prices up.
-The government has also dropped plans to cap rental income on back-garden modular units, a move that some warned could lead to "poor quality, very expensive" rental units.
+The announcement comes amid a series of setbacks for housing delivery across the country.
+The government has dropped plans to cap rental income on back-garden modular units, a move that some warned could lead to "poor quality, very expensive" rental units.
 Separately, Limerick councillors voted to halt a 500-unit modular home project in Boro Park, reflecting ongoing local opposition to large-scale housing developments.
+The Taoiseach has emphasised the need for "fiscal sustainability" in government spending, while the government announced a new package of measures on Tuesday related to fuel costs and support for the transport, farming, and fisheries sectors.

 Why It Matters